-The analog response time is the time it takes from when an analog input changes to when a responding analog output changes.
+The analog response time is the time it takes from when an analog input changes to when a responding analog output can change.
+How fast this response is sets how fast the Quarto can respond to a signal change, and thus the servo bandwidth of the Quarto.
 This total response time can be broken down into several parts as an analog input goes into the Quarto and makes it way to an analog output:

 - DAC Update Latency